grdashark/BLEShark/README.md

   WARNING‼️
 </h2>
 <p align="center" style="color: #E74C3C; font-family: Arial, sans-serif; font-weight: bold;">
   <strong>Warning:</strong> This device is intended solely for security purposes.
 It is designed to help identify and fix vulnerabilities in BLE and Wi-Fi networks.
 Unauthorized use for hacking or any other malicious activity is illegal and strictly prohibited.
-We (the team of BLEShark) are not responsible for any misuse of this device. <strong>THIS REPO IS A CUSTOM FIRMWARE THAT IS NOT INCLUDED WITH THE BLESHARK NANO.</strong>
+We (the team of BLEShark) are not responsible for any misuse of this device.
 </p>

 <h3 align="center">
-Order your BLEShark Nano <a href="https://infishark.com"> here</a>
+Kickstarter Campaign Launching Soon!
 </h3>